Meet Consul Ben Whorley

 Sigma Chi Rush Chairman Charlie Dunn and the entire chapter hit it out of the park again with a very successful fall rush, bringing in 35 top quality guys.
 Formal pledging and preparation for brotherhood is well underway.
 Under WSU rules, freshman are not allowed to live in fraternities.
 But our dedicated room for the pledge class to meet, unify and hang out is getting a lot of use.

-All alumni and guests are welcome to attend the annual dinner which begins with a reception at the chapter house at 5pm for the unveiling of the Hall of Fame mountings, then moving to dinner at the impressive Elson Floyd Center on campus, coincidentally engineered by Hall of Fame member Brian Phair.
+The annual event began with a reception at the chapter house at 4pm for the unveiling of the Hall of Fame mountings, then moved to dinner at the impressive Elson Floyd Center on campus, coincidentally engineered by Hall of Fame member Brian Phair.

 Brother Rick Beal is this year's entry honoring those who have entered Chapter Eternal.
 Rick passed away this year after a long illness.
 Rick and his family are exceedingly private but he did have a small circle of brothers visit him and honor him at a private memorial.
 Rick was a major donor to the new chapter house campaign and donated legal services to it as well.